02 — Health Checks

 Check initial status

-Kill the subprocess provider directly (if using subprocess mode) or simulate network failure (if using remote mode):
+Kill the subprocess MCP server directly (if using subprocess mode) or simulate network failure (if using remote mode):

 Wait for health check cycle (40 seconds)